Due to Labor Day, Monday & Thursday trash pickup occurring on or after the holiday will be provided one day late.

 Waste Management will begin curbside contamination audits for residents.
 All drivers will tag customers of a contamination item in their bin/cart.
 These tags have an adhesive on the back that should allow them to stick on the container but be easily removed.

 Recycling is collected from Castle Shannon every other week.
-Please refer to the 2019 Garbage and Recycling Calendar for your recycling dates.
+Please refer to the 2020 Recycling Calendar for your recycling dates.
 Please place recycling in either a blue recycling bin or another container marked “recycling.”
 Do not place recycling in plastic grocery bags.
+Please refer to the PRC website for the Hard to Recycle Events.

 Recycling does not need to be sorted as we are a single-stream community.
 PLEASE NOTE: Glass of any type is no longer accepted.